maarten-pennings/P2000-cartridge/roms/readme.md

 To compute the checksum for any P2000 ROM image, we have written a python program [`patch`](patch.py).
-This reads a `.bin` file - for example ours as produced by the assembler - computes the checksum, and overwrites the associated bytes in the header.
+This reads a `.bin` file - for example ours as produced by the assembler - computes the checksum, and overwrites the checksum bytes in the header.

 The `patch` script assumes the whole file should be part of the checksum.
-We have noticed that commercial ROMs in the field sometimes specify a shorter ROM size (bytes at 0x1001/0x1002).
+We have noticed that existing commercial ROMs sometimes specify a shorter ROM size (bytes at 0x1001/0x1002).
 It is even possible to use a size of 0 (and set the checksum at 0).